mariuszciaston/Todo-List/README.md

 # minimaLIST

-Minimalistic black and white Todo list app
+Minimalistic black and white Todo list app with cute sounds

 Work in progress...